 Table of contents

-Schrems II is a decision handed down by the Court of Justice of the European Union (CJEU) in the case of Data Protection Commissioner vs. Facebook Ireland Limited.
+Schrems II was a legal decision handed down by the Court of Justice of the European Union (CJEU) in the case of Data Protection Commission vs. Facebook Ireland Limited.
 The decision invalidated Privacy Shield—an agreement between the US and EU that had been regulating trans-Atlantic data transfer.